thedavidinyang/thedavidinyang/README.md

-# Greetings 👋, I m David Inyang
+# Greetings 👋, I am David Inyang
 ## Software Engineer, Software Architect and IT Infrastructure Engineer

 Embracing growth with unwavering enthusiasm, I'm driven by a deep passion for crafting enterprise systems that intertwine purpose with the joy of creation.
 My current pursuit involves seeking opportunities to collaborate on projects that captivate and challenge me.